GuillaumeSD/Volleyball-club/README.md

-# RAC Volley
+# Volleyball club

-This project is a web app with tools for the [RAC Volley](https://racvolley.wixsite.com/rac-volley) club.
+This project is a web app with tools for any Volleyball club.
+Currently set up for the Vesinet club in the FFVB.

 Frontend is built with [Next.js](https://nextjs.org/docs), [React](https://react.dev/learn/describing-the-ui), [Material UI](https://mui.com/material-ui/getting-started/overview/), and [TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-from-scratch.html).

-It is deployed on [Firebase](https://firebase.google.com/docs/hosting), you can see it live [here](https://rac-volley.web.app).
+It is deployed on [Firebase](https://firebase.google.com/docs/hosting), you can see it live [here](https://vesinet-vb.web.app).

 Backend is built with serverless [TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-from-scratch.html) [Firebase cloud functions](https://firebase.google.com/docs/functions).